Comparison Guides

 Practical scenario

 A small residential cleaning company sends Monday morning assignments in a group chat.
 Two cleaners reply, one reacts with a thumbs-up, and one does not answer.
-The owner has to scroll through the thread to figure out who is coming.
-With a shift confirmation workflow, the owner can see accepted, no response, and cover-needed status before the first job starts.
+The owner has to scroll through the thread to determine the actual responses.
+With a shift confirmation workflow, the owner can see confirmed and unconfirmed shifts, cannot-make-it responses, and pending-cover shifts before the first job starts.

 FAQ